clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-server/bare-metal-install-server.rst

 =====

 |CL| automatically attempts to detect proxy settings, as described in
-`Autoproxy`_.
+:ref:`autoproxy`.
 If you need to manually assign proxy settings, follow this instruction.

 #.
 From the Advanced options menu, navigate to :guilabel:`Proxy`, and